 This beach town has nearly 30 miles of beautiful coastline.
 It contains Quincy’s National Historic Park and is the birthplace of two U.S. presidents, making it easy to get immersed in its history.
 Close to Boston and Cambridge, Quincy shares the intellectual atmosphere and rich culture of both places.

 Northampton’s nickname is “Paradise City” because of its stunning natural surroundings.
 The Connecticut River serves as the city’s eastern border, and nearby mountains offer lovely views.
 Entrepreneurs love Northampton, with the city having an unusually high number of independently owned businesses.

-Home to Bentley and Brandeis universities, Waltham features a diverse economy that is especially strong in the medical and technology fields.
+Home to Bentley and Brandeis universities, Waltham, MA, features a diverse economy that is especially strong in the medical and technology fields.
 The community has a low crime rate and a welcoming feel, and must-visit places include the scenic Charles River riverbank and Rose Art Museum.